dimaskh/chat-replay/README.md

 I thought about some additional features to this task which could be also implemented:

 - Node.js server with some DB connected
-- Code splitting
 - Better chat components, parsing emoji etc
 - Better styles
-- Better/stronger Typescript
 - Internationalization
-- 100% unit tests coverage (there are some unit tests in `tests` folder for components and sagas but coverage is not 100%)
 - E2E tests

 Unfortunately, there are some time constraints that I have - due to my current project, so I didn't have enough time to add these features.
 But if something from the list is desirable - I could easily implement it on my weekend.